seanwevans/PyIsolate/README.md

 ## Acknowledgements

-Inspired by PyO3, Tetragon, libsodium, and decades of sandbox research.
+Inspired by PyO3, Tetragon and libsodium.